Balamurali03/Balamurali03/README.md

 ## 🚀 About Me

 ### Welcome to my GitHub profile!
 I’m a passionate FullStack Developer with a knack for Java and React, with ingenuity and innovation.
-- 🔭 I’m currently working with a client of Dextris Technologies
+- 🔭 I’m currently working with a client of <b>Dextris Technologies</b>.
 - 🌱 I’m currently learning MicroServices and Kafka
 - 🤔 I’m looking for help with Kafka
 - 📫 How to reach me: (balamurali03101997@gmail.com)